Color

 Short answers for the questions people usually have before trying a utility like this.

-How is the average color calculated?
+What is the average color actually good for?